AlexDjangoX/AlexDjangoX/README.md

 logUserError('Update failed:', error);
 ```

+`src/lib/actions/actions.podcast.ts` is fully on this pattern (including best-effort
+wordplay analysis logging at publish).

 ### Silent Auth Fallback During Prerendering

 During static prerendering there is no request context, so Clerk's `auth()` rejects with an internal `HangingPromiseRejectionError`.
 The solution is a typed `AuthRequiredError` class defined in a **client-safe** module (`src/lib/errors/auth-errors.ts`) with no server-only imports — essential because auth error detection runs in both server and client contexts: